Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Account

       An addressable store of funds on the blockchain.
 An account is associated with one or more *account keys* that can be used to authorize transactions originating from the account, as well as with an :term:`encryption key` that can be used to send shielded transfers to the account.
-An account is also associated with the account holder's :term:`identity`, although this association is encrypted for anonymity.
-This anonymity can only be revoked by :term:`anonymity revokers<anonymity revoker>`, in cooperation with the account's :term:`identity provider`.
+An account is also associated with the account holder's :term:`identity`, although this association is encrypted.
+This identity can only be disclosed by :term:`identity disclosure authorities<identity disclosure authority>`, in cooperation with the account's :term:`identity provider`.

    Account credential

       A certificate derived from the :term:`identity object` that proves that the owner has been verified by an identity provider.
-The key feature of the credential is that it **does not** identify the owner to the identity provider, nor to any other single entity, however it contains enough information to allow anonymity revokers in concert with the identity provider to find the owner.
+The key feature of the credential is that it **does not** identify the owner to the identity provider, nor to any other single entity, however it contains enough information to allow disclosing an identity in concert with the identity provider to find the owner.

    Account weight